CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 If a card states that it is “unique” or that it “may not be duplicated,” only one such card (or its effects) may be in play at a time.
 The first card played takes precedence (influence checks may change this).
 This restriction applies to all cards in play, i.e., both yours and your opponent’s.

 Only one of each “unique” card may be included in your play deck and starting cards combined.
-As an exception, two of the same Wizard may be included in your play deck (to give you a better chance of drawing one early).
+As an exception, two of the same Wizard may be included in your play deck (to give you a better chance of drawing one early).<span id="page15" class="page-number">15</span>

+---

 ## 3 • GETTING READY TO PLAY